 Now, when we hear about outdoor education, we often hear about ‘unstructured’ learning, or ‘child-led’ learning.
 This can make us think that school-time turns into an anarchist, free-for-all party, where nothing gets accomplished.
 But that’s not the case.
 Firstly, kids learn a lot through unstructured play (we’ll get to that below).
 Secondly, teachers still teach, but they do so based on the interests of the children.
 This way, kids will be more likely to engage with a teacher, and be inquisitive about the topic.

 Maybe the preschool classroom finds icicles on the way to their learning logs in the woods.
 How did they get there?
 How did water become solid?
-Can we count how many iclces we see?
+Can we count how many icicles we see?
 These are great teachable moments for early childhood educators.
-And if things get dull, a teacher who is well-versed in emergent curriculum can still pull out a ‘magic wand’ – that is, a backup lesson that will instill knowledge into the kids, regardless.
+And if things get dull, a teacher who is well-versed in emergent curriculum can still pull out a ‘magic wand’ – that is, a backup lesson that will instil knowledge into the kids, regardless.

 4) Learning outdoors provides more opportunities for imaginative play and creative thinking